 Staff is working with SCE, USFWS, Department of Fish and Game, the JPA, and the District to bring these issues to closure as soon as possible.
 At a meeting in April 2001, staff discussed the annual nesting site maintenance and maintenance monitoring (i.e., site maintenance, including vegetation control and fence inspection and repair, predator monitoring and control, and bird monitoring) needed to maintain a viable least tern habitat as required under the District's coastal development permit.
 Staff also discussed the need for mitigating impacts to existing wetlands caused by the construction of the nesting sites.
 As a follow-up to the meeting, staff presented a draft annual maintenance plan and estimated annual costs.
 In July 2001, staff presented a formal interpretation of the District's obligations under its permit.
-Staff will continue to work with the parties to try to reach consensus and enable SCE to move forward with the restoration planning.
+Staff will continue to work with the parties to try to reach consensus.